firoorg/firo/src/elysium/doc/rpc-api.md

 Returns a list of blocks containing Omni transactions for use in seed block filtering.

-WARNING: The Exodus crowdsale is not stored in LevelDB, thus this is currently only safe to use to generate seed blocks after block 255365.
+WARNING: The Elysium crowdsale is not stored in LevelDB, thus this is currently only safe to use to generate seed blocks after block 255365.

 **Arguments:**